Two diverse teachers smiling together, reinforcing Kina’s mission to **reward families and retain top teachers

 Your questions.
 Answered.

-When parents share Kina Points with their teachers, is it taxable?
+When parents share Kina points with their teachers, is it taxable?

 For example, United MileagePlus allows members to transfer or pool miles to family or friends.
-Those transfers are not taxable, either to the sender or the recipient, because airline miles are promotional credits, not cash or property.
+Those transfers are not taxable, either to the sender or the recipient, because airline miles are not cash or property.

 Kina is now available in 25 cities across California, and expanding to new communities every month: